top of page

 VENICE MAY be sinking inch by inch, but her allure rises each year.

-So popular is the classic Italian destination -- with its gondolas, piazzas and bridges -- that the city started charging an entry fee — a so-called tourist tax.
-It is aimed at the influx of day-trippers to discourage crowds a bit.
+So popular is the classic Italian destination -- with its gondolas, piazzas and bridges -- that the city started charging an entry fee -- a so-called tourist tax.

 We happily paid the fee of five euros, which allowed access for the day to Venice and the minor islands of the Venetian Lagoon.

-OUR VENICE visit was between two Mediterranean cruises, and we wanted a day in a city which holds wonderful memories for each of us.
+Venice indeed captivates with its magnificence.
+Our most recent Venice visit was between two Mediterranean cruises, and we wanted a day in a city which holds wonderful memories for each of us.

 Venice represents the paradox of modern tourism as residents of this lovely city, and many other cities and islands, protest the influx of cruise ships and tour buses.
 They're tired of the crowds and all the inconvenience and damage that comes with the invasion of thousands of extra people.
 Yet, local businesses rely on the tourist trade, and we are tourists.